sgorgun/linked-list-task-python/README.md

 #### Problem statement

-Given an array of values, return a linked list with all the values (its head element).
+Given an array of values, return a linked list with the initial values (its head element).

 **Example:**